Skip to content

 Issue Resolution

-Rails never fire Make sure your Colang defines a flow main and that code is placed in the correct box (Input or Output).
+Rails never fire Make sure your Colang defines a flow main and that your logic is in the correct section (Input rails or Output rails).

-Everything is blocked Remember: returning anything other than the original or an empty string aborts execution.
-Echo the original text to allow it to pass.
+Everything is blocked Returning anything other than the original text or an empty string aborts execution.
+Echo the original text explicitly to allow it to pass.

-Timeouts Lower the LLM’s temperature or increase the SDK timeout.
+Timeouts Lower the guardrails model’s temperature or increase the SDK timeout.